×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I initially chose to move to the marina area which is quite nice and a bit pricey but far from downtown Puerto Vallarta.
 I then moved to the Southern area of Puerto Vallarta, Old Town.
-This is a very trendy area and the prices are often far higher than other neighborhoods, despite this being the less modern area," mentioned one in Puerto Vallarta.
+This is a very trendy area and the prices are often far higher than other neighborhoods, despite this being the less modern area," remarked one expat living in Puerto Vallarta, Mexico.

 What is a typical expat home or apartment like in Puerto Vallarta?

 "I live in an apartment/condo.
 This is typical housing when living in town.
 Condos were built around the older homes of the locals which are usually very poor, built for convenience rather than for comfort.
 If living out of town, or up on the hills surrounding Puerto Vallarta, villas and luxury condos are common and frequent.
-Some of latin America's most famous architects have designed villas in these areas," commented one expat who made the move to Puerto Vallarta.
+Some of latin America's most famous architects have designed villas in these areas," explained one expat living in Puerto Vallarta, Mexico.

 What is the average cost of housing in Puerto Vallarta?